bluestemso/taylorlearns.github.io/index.md

 developing a quick and efficient system for building and deploying secure multi-platform Flutter apps.

 ## In the past, I've worked on...
 production management systems, workflow optimizations, and large scale project management.
-Check out my portfolio page to learn more.
+Check out my [projects page](/projects) to learn more.

 ## Get in touch